rcmcooperative/partner-TOSI/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-This repository details the development and design of a community engagement strategy for Open Science at [The Neuro Montreal Neurological Institute-Hospital, McGill University](https://www.mcgill.ca/neuro/).
+This repository details the development and design of a community engagement strategy for Open Science at [The Neuro Montreal Neurological Institute-Hospital, McGill University](https://www.mcgill.ca/neuro/), delivered by [RCM Cooperative](http://rcmcooperative.com/).

 This work has been commissioned by The Neuro’s [Tanenbaum Open Science Institute (TOSI)](https://www.mcgill.ca/neuro/open-science/tanenbaum-open-science-institute-tosi), under the Open Scientist in Residence Program, September - December 2025.